logo

 • 2014 – elected by secret ballot as a member of the Executive Committee of the European Olympic Committees Association;

-• 2016 – first newsletter of the EOC Gender Equality in Sport Commission;
+• 2016 – the first newsletter of the EOC Gender Equality in Sport Commission;

 • 2016-2017 – two newsletters published by the EOC Commission on Gender Equality in Sport (second and third);